Benl0/the-editors-dungeon/content/200 REFERENCE/240 SPELLS/Transmutation/Primal Savagery.md

 ## Description:
 You channel primal magic to cause your teeth or fingernails to sharpen, ready to deliver a corrosive attack.
 Make a melee spell attack against one creature within 5 feet of you.
 On a hit, the target takes 1d10 acid damage.
-After you make the attack, your teeth or fingernails return to normal.\nThe spell's damage increases by 1d10 when you reach 5th level (2d10), 11th level (3d10), and 17th level (4d10).
+After you make the attack, your teeth or fingernails return to normal.

+The spell's damage increases by 1d10 when you reach 5th level (2d10), 11th level (3d10), and 17th level (4d10).